TonioGela/haskell-book-reading-group-exercises/Chapter02.md

    | ^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-2. error laoding file in GHCi
+2. error loading file in GHCi

 ```
 src/Chapter02.hs:12:12: error: Variable not in scope: b